 Andy Baker has over twenty years’ experience of building digital media businesses, including start-ups, turnarounds, and the buying and integration of acquisitions.

-Previously, Andy spent 6 years as Managing Director of HSJ, the Health Service Journal.
+Prior to that, Andy spent 6 years as Managing Director of HSJ, the Health Service Journal.
 Andy led the team that transformed HSJ from advertising to subscriptions-based, from print-centric to digital-only, and from declining performance to healthy growth.
 Andy led the sale of HSJ from Ascential plc to Wilmington plc for £19m in early 2017.

 Andy holds a first degree from Oxford and an MBA from IMD, Switzerland.